wile44/wile44/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=wile44.wile44)

-I am a mobile developer and designer.
+I am a mobile app developer and designer.
 I love programming, learning, collaborating and exploring.

 As a mobile engineer, I enjoy using my obsessive attention to detail, my unambiguous love for making things that change the world.
 That's why I like to make things that make a difference.